About Meg

 Co-hosting Mark Lipinski's radio show Creative Mojo

-Her expertise on QUILTING stems partly from the 20-plus years that she has been a passionate quilter.
-Additionally, Meg has served on the board of the national nonprofit Quilt Alliance since 2005: she has been president since 2009.
-She writes a regular column for a trade magazine for quilt shop owners: Fab Shop News, and a column on “unexpected quilters” for The Quilt Life magazine.
+Her expertise on QUILTING stems partly from the 25 years that she has been a passionate quilter.
+Additionally, Meg served on the board of the national nonprofit Quilt Alliance for 10 years and was president for 6 years.
+She writes a popular free monthly e-newsletter called Quilt Journalist Tells All.
 See her commentary on modern quilting in the hit 2011 documentary, Stitched.

 What do all Meg’s books have in common?